lvgl/lvgl/docs/intro/add-lvgl-to-your-project/os.rst

     - :cpp:func:`lv_tick_inc` (see :ref:`tick` for more information) and
     - :cpp:func:`lv_display_flush_ready` (see :ref:`flush_callback` for more information)

-    The reason this is okay is that the LVGL data changed by them is atomic.
+    The reason this is okay is that the LVGL data changed by them is :ref:`atomic <atomic>`.

     If an interrupt MUST convey information to part of your application that calls LVGL functions, set a flag or other atomic value that your LVGL-calling thread